Ireland Demographics · Census 2022

 Why median age matters for area selection

-Median age is a proxy for several factors that directly affect quality of life and service availability in any area:
+Median age is a proxy for several factors that affect quality of life and service availability:

 How Ireland's average age is changing

-Ireland's median age rose from 36.1 at Census 2011 to 37.4 at Census 2016 to 38.8 at Census 2022 — a consistent pattern of gradual ageing.
-Despite this, Ireland remains one of the youngest countries in the EU.
-The EU27 average age is approximately 44.5 — six years above Ireland's national figure.
+Ireland's median age rose from 36.1 at Census 2011 to 37.4 at Census 2016, and to 38.8 at Census 2022.
+Despite this steady rise, Ireland remains one of the youngest countries in the EU.
+The EU27 average age is about 44.5 — six years above Ireland's national figure.

 The ageing trend is uneven.
-Fast-growing counties — Kildare, Meath, Wicklow — have seen their average age fall or hold steady as new family housing absorbs younger in-movers.
-Rural western counties continue to age as younger cohorts leave and inward migration remains low.
+Fast-growing counties — Kildare, Meath, Wicklow — have seen their average age fall or hold steady as new family housing draws in younger residents.
+Rural western counties keep ageing as younger cohorts leave and inward migration stays low.

 BenchmarkMedian age